Local geometry of special pieces of nilpotent orbits: Computational results

 (i) For $n=4$ there are twelve generators, with three generators of degree $2$, four of degree $3$ and five of degree $4$.
 We used GAP to find fifteen relations: three of degree $6$ and six each of degrees $7$ and $8$.
 We were able to verify in Magma that this ideal is radical (of height $6$), so this is a complete set.

 (ii) For $n=5$ we add six more generators, of degree $5$.
-We found thirty five relations: there are $4$ (resp. $9$, $12$, $10$) of degree $7$ (resp. $8$, $9$, $10$).
+We found thirty-five relations: there are $4$ (resp. $9$, $12$, $10$) of degree $7$ (resp. $8$, $9$, $10$).
 We have not been able to confirm that this is a complete set.
+(The calculation in Magma did not complete.)

-(iii) For $n=6$, there are twenty five generators in total.
-We used GAP to find seventy relations: there are $5$ (resp. $12$, $18$, $20$, $15$) of deree $8$ (resp. $9$, $10$, $11$, $12$).
+(iii) For $n=6$, there are twenty-five generators in total.
+We used GAP to find seventy relations: there are $5$ (resp. $12$, $18$, $20$, $15$) of degree $8$ (resp. $9$, $10$, $11$, $12$).
 We cannot confirm that this is a complete set.

 On the basis of these results (and those for $n=2,3$), we conjecture that for general $n$ there are $ $ relations in total, and that $\tfrac{1}{2}j(j+1)(n-j)$ of them are of degree $n+j+1$, for $1\leq j\leq n$.